Many consumers aren’t aware that forgiven credit card debt may be taxable income, and it shows up on an IRS 1099-C form

 - Be aware that the 1099-C is coming.
 Don’t throw it away.
 Take it to your tax preparer.

-- From 2007 through the end of 2017, the act provided a tax break to taxpayers who had mortgage debt forgiven through a short sale or foreclosure.
+- According to the new law, this exclusion will apply to mortgage debt forgiven before Jan.
+1, 2021.
 Say taxpayers who owed $205,000 on their mortgages lost their home to foreclosure and their lender sold it for $200,000.
-This means that their lender forgave these former homeowners $5,000 in debt.
-When the Mortgage Forgiveness Debt Relief Act was in force, these taxpayers would not have had to pay taxes on that $5,000.
+This means their lender forgave these former homeowners $5,000 in debt.
+Because of the Further Consolidated Appropriations Act, these taxpayers would not have to pay taxes on that $5,000.

-Taxpayers who do receive a 1099-C form for a debt that has not been canceled as far as they know should contact the creditor for clarification.
-If the debt has not in fact been canceled, the creditor should rescind the 1099-C. If the creditor does not rescind the form, it will be necessary to use the IRS dispute process to show that the debt has not been canceled.
+Taxpayers who receive a 1099-C form for a debt that has not been canceled as far as they know should contact the creditor for clarification.
+If the debt has not, in fact, been canceled, the creditor should rescind the 1099-C. If the creditor does not rescind the form, it will be necessary to use the IRS dispute process to show that the debt has not been canceled.

 Informing consumers of debt settlement’s tax ramifications